jiesihu/esender/README.md

 # esender
 ## Introduction
 This package is developed based on yagmail and is used to send e-mail in python.
 It can only work with 163 e-mail now.
-Personaly, I use it to send deep learning progress to my mailbox.
-(Significantly reduced my anxiety)
+I use it to send deep learning progress to my mailbox.
 ## Installation
 ```
 pip install esender